 Research background

-Legg-Calvé-Perthes disease (LCPD) is a complex disease with a multifactorial etiology.
-The etiopathogenesis of the disease was widely investigated in the last 20 years but it is still unknown.
+Legg-Calvé-Perthes disease (LCPD) is a complex disease with a multifactorial aetiology.
+The etiopathogenesis of the disease was widely investigated in the last 20 years, but it is still unknown.

 Research motivation

-Numerous studies tried to explain the major actors in LCPD etiology but there is a lack of synthesis of the evidence.
+Numerous studies tried to explain the major actors in LCPD aetiology, but there is a lack of synthesis of the evidence.

 Research objectives

-The purpose of the study was to summarize the current evidence on the etiology of LCPD.
+The purpose of the study was to summarize the current evidence on the aetiology of LCPD.

 Research methods

-Two databases (Pubmed and Science Direct) were systematically searched for relevant article by two independent reviewers from their date of inception to the 20th of May 2018.
+Two databases (Pubmed and Science Direct) were systematically searched for relevant articles by two independent reviewers from their date of inception to the 20th of May 2018.
 Every step of the review was done according to PRISMA guidelines.
 Due to article heterogeneity and the topic after data analysis, a descriptive (synthesis) analysis was performed.

 Research results

-Sixty four articles were included in this systematic review after applying our inclusions and exclusion criteria.
-Available evidence on LCPD etiology is still inconclusive.
+Sixty-four articles were included in this systematic review after applying our inclusion and exclusion criteria.
+Available evidence on LCPD aetiology is still inconclusive.
 Several hypotheses have been researched but none of them was found decisive.

 Research conclusions

-After our systematic review of the available evidence we conclude that LCPD etiology rely on a multifactorial basis where environment in genetical predisposed patients participate in the pathogenesis of the disease.
+After our systematic review of the available evidence we conclude that LCPD aetiology relies on a multifactorial basis where environment in genetically predisposed patients participates in the pathogenesis of the disease.

 Research perspectives

 Further clinical and preclinical studies are strongly encouraged to understand better the mechanical and vascular basis of the etiopathogenesis of the disease.
-Interesting perspective from studies on Leptin, obesity, and mechanical trauma were found and should be further investigated.
+Interesting perspectives from studies on Leptin, obesity, and mechanical trauma were found and should be further investigated.

 References